 Committees of inquiry are formed by Parliament to investigate a specific matter, with regard to which the liability of the government (or a minister) normally arises.
-This explains why opposition Members are more likely to recommend that a committee of inquiry be formed than Members from the governing majority.
+This explains why opposition Members are more likely to recommend that a committee of inquiry be formed instead of Members from the governing majority.
 When a new government takes office, however, Members from the new governing majority (the former opposition) normally demand that committees investigate events that occurred during the previous government.

 To remedy an omission that the Constitutional Court found in 2006, Parliament regulated the activities of committees of inquiry in (Secs.
 24-27 of) the Act on the National Assembly.